 The results of the effects of the sextupole crossing by a distorted closed orbit are given in Table 1.
-One will notice that 10 out of 21 distributions of random lattice errors produce unstable lattices when the sextupoles are taken into account, at the specified input RMS values of magnet imperfections (the value -1.0 in the output is meant to signal an instability).
-The remaining 11 distributions have produced pretty hefty beta variations and tune shifts.
-The bottom line displays the RMS values of the tabulated quantities.
-Again, the reader should keep in mind the fact that no orbit correction has been attempted in this simulation.
-Any successful correction will bring these large values down and will restore the stability of the lattice in the 10 worst cases.
+One will notice that 10 out of 21 distributions of random lattice errors produce unstable lattices when the sextupoles are taken into account, at the specified input rms values of magnet imperfections (the value -1.0 in the output is meant to signal an instability).
+The remaining 11 distributions have produced significant beta variations and tune shifts.
+The bottom line displays the rms values of the tabulated quantities.